Chord symbols are an abbreviated way of representing musical chords (see Chord names and symbols (Wikipedia) for further details). For example:

 Enter a chord symbol

-Note: When you exit the chord symbol, the characters you have typed will automatically assume the correct format : a "#" or "b" will turn into a proper sharp (♯) or flat (♭) and so on.
+When you exit the chord symbol, the characters you have typed will automatically assume the correct format: by default a root note typed in lower case will turn into upper case (for alternative options, see Automatic Capitalization); a "#" or "b" will turn into a proper sharp (♯) or flat (♭) and so on.
 Do not try to use actual flat and sharp signs as MuseScore will not understand those properly.

 After you have finished entering a chord symbol you can either:

-- Move the cursor forward or backwards to continue note entry (see commands below).
+- Move the cursor forward or backwards to continue entering or editing chord symbols (see commands below).

-The following commands are available for chord symbol entry:
+The following commands are available during chord symbol entry:

 - Space move Cursor to next note, rest, or beat